 In some respects, we can regard the search for the Swimming Duck stars as a Pawnee version of Groundhog Day.

 The return of the Swimming Ducks to the morning sky signaled the first stirrings of the great plains from hibernation.
 Shaula and Lesath’s presence over the horizon was symbolic of waterfowl breaking through the ice.

 As we approach the end of winter, Shaula and Lesath will appear higher each morning in the southeast before dawn.
 Their morning appearance tells us that the prairie is about to awaken to the rolling thunders of spring.

-By the way, the stars at the end of the Scorpion’s tail are also known as the Cat’s Eyes.
+By the way, for us today, the stars at the end of the Scorpion’s tail are also known as the Cat’s Eyes.
 They’re easy to spot at the J-shaped star pattern that forms the constellation Scorpius.

 Bottom line: Go ahead.
 Treat yourself to something beautiful, and hopeful.
-Get up early on some morning this February.
-Look in the southeast for the Scorpion’s stinger stars near the horizon.
+Get up early on some morning this February, and look for the Scorpion’s stinger stars near the horizon.
 If you’re lucky, you might behold them – a first glimmer of spring!